 MHA National Certified Peer Specialist Certification-- Get Certified!

-The MHA National Certified Peer Specialist (MHA NCPS) certification recognizes peers with the lived experience, training, and job experience to work alongside healthcare teams.
+The MHA National Certified Peer Specialist (MHA NCPS) certification recognizes peers with the lived experience, training, and job experience to create a career in peer support.
 The certification is designed to exceed the standards used in public behavioral health around the country.
 A major purpose of the certification is to meet the needs of private health insurers and private practitioners.
 Expansion of peer support into the private sector will open up new career paths and opportunities, which have been previously unexplored, for thousands of peer supporters.

-This certification has been peer initiated and conceived.
+This certification has been peer-initiated and conceived.
 We have worked with a stellar group of subject matter experts most of whom are accomplished leaders in the peer community.
-Within the community there has been much concern that professionalizing peer support will take away from its true nature.
+Read a timeline of the certification development here.
+Within the community, there has been much concern that professionalizing peer support will take away from its true nature.
 True to the spirit of peer support, the credential does not mean a peer is a clinician.
 It emphasizes and expects that all duties reflect the principles, guidelines, and core values of peer support.

 - Working in private practice alongside psychiatrists, psychologists, and licensed mental health therapists